Collar Size Guide

 Now compare your measurements to the standard sizes we make.
 All collars come with 3 or 5 holes, the middle hole being the one you should ideally use.
 If your dog’s neck doesn’t quite fit with our standard sizes please let us know and we can make a bespoke collar to your exact needs.
 Let us know by dropping us a note to bespoke@CocoandBlu.co.uk

-Please be aware, all dogs vary in size even from the same breed to the above guide is not a guarantee on size.
+Please be aware, all dogs vary in size even from the same breed, so the above guide is not a guarantee on size.
 If possible, always measure your dog before ordering.